markusmoenig/Eldiron/docs/docs/creator/actions.md

 Bend each selected linedef into a quadratic arch.
 Params: *height* (bulge) and *segments* (curve resolution).

+### Duplicate

+Duplicate the current selection with XYZ offsets.
+- `x`: horizontal world offset on the map X axis.
+- `y`: vertical offset (applied to vertex height / elevation).
+- `z`: depth offset on the map Z axis.
+- `[sector].connect`: when duplicating sectors, auto-create connector sectors between old and new boundaries (useful for walls/bridges between levels).

 ### Recess

 *Shortcut: Alt + R*